issalab/mkturk/public/mkturk/readme.md

 **BackgroundColor2D:** specify the background color in hex (eg, #FFFFFF for white or #000000 for black).
 Not required in param file.
 If not provided, defaults to gray screen background (#7F7F7F)

-**CalibrateEye:** If >0, will calibrate for TASK.CalibrateEye number of trials for train & same number for test.
-Afte test, saves calibration in firestore collection "eyecalibrations."
+**CalibrateEye:** If >0, will calibrate for TASK.CalibrateEye number of trials for train.
+After training, saves calibration in firestore collection "eyecalibrations" and then exits.
 Requires ENV.Eye.TrackEye>0.

 *CheckRFID: Time in milliseconds over which at least one matching RFID read is required so that agent doesn't get kicked off of task.
 If there is a read within the last CheckRFID ms, task continues, otherwise agent is locked out at start of next trial.
 CheckRFID <= 0 turns off RFID checking.